University of South Florida

 Safeguarding genomic integrity from genotoxic stresses is critical for biology of a cell.
 DNA repair or DNA damage responses are under sophisticated controls that must be accurately and rapidly executed, when the genome integrity is challenged.
 Understanding the molecular regulation of DNA damage response factors that promote genome stability is a significant subject for basic biological perspective as well as clinical aspects.
 Our lab studies molecular mechanisms of maintaining genome integrity, by studying the functions of proteins involved in DNA damage response and DNA repair.
 Below are the main areas we are currently focusing on:

 DNA damage response is a concerted action of numerous mechanisms that ensure to minimize genomic error.
 Among the mechanisms is a temporary suppression of transcription at the damaged lesions.
-Failure in such mechanism can compromise genomic or proteomic integrity through faulty RNA synthesis, and could lead to tumorigenesis or other disorders.
-BMI1, an integral component of Polycomb-Repressive Complex 1 (PRC1), is a critical factor that regulates epigenetic gene silencing during organismal development or cellular differentiation.
-Amplification of BMI1 is frequently observed in a various cancer types, suggesting that it has an oncogenic property when misregulated.
-Recent evidence also suggests that BMI1 is implicated in DNA damage response.
-We are studying how transcriptional silencing is regulated during DNA damage response, particularly focusing on BMI1 and its potential downstream factors that may modulate transcriptional outputs.
+Failure in such mechanism can compromise genomic integrity through faulty RNA synthesis or interruption of DNA repair, which could lead to tumorigenesis or other disorders.
+BMI1 and RNF2, core components of Polycomb-Repressive Complex 1, are critical for regulating epigenetic gene silencing during organismal development and maintaining stem cell homeostasis.
+Evidence also suggests that BMI1 is implicated in DNA damage response in differentiated cells, possibly suggesting that their gene silencing activity may have been co-opted to preserve genomic integrity.
+We are studying how transcriptional silencing is regulated during DNA damage response, by new protein network we identified that controls FACT histone chaperone (below figure).
+Our hypothesis is that these factors are important for transcriptional repression at lesions and consequently for preventing replication stress and tumor formation.
+We are using genetic, biochemical analysis to characterize the OTUD5-UBR5-FACT complex and their potential relationship with BMI1-RNF2 in gene silencing.
 We also study the possible roles of histone ubiquitination in gene expression regulation as well as in DNA repair.

 Fanconi Anemia (FA) is a genomic instability disorder that is associated with defective DNA repair activities.
 FA individuals display congenital anomaly, bone marrow disorder, and increased cancer incidence.
 At the cellular level, FA cells show hypersensitivity to DNA damaging agents such as Cisplatin and Mitomycin C. There are currently 19 FA subtypes (FANCA ~ FANCT) identified, whose gene products are believed to function in a common pathway that coordinate and execute DNA repair activities.
 Presence of such large number of protein subgroups that give rise to FA underscores the complex genetics of the disease and presents FA as an important model disease to study how DNA repair activities are executed in response to genotoxic insults.
 One of the underlying molecular events defective in the FA cells is monoubiquitination of FANCD2 protein by a group of nuclear FA proteins (FANC-A, B, C, E, F, G, L, and M) that function as an E3 ubiquitin ligase.
 The monoubiquitinated FANCD2 functionally interacts with other DNA repair proteins, such as RAD51 DNA homologous recombination (HR) repair factor, or nucleases FAN1 and CtIP, to facilitate DNA repair pathways in response to various genotoxic stresses.
 We are interested in understanding the regulation and function of FANCD2 monoubiquitination, as well as the functional interplay between the FA proteins and the canonical HR repair proteins.